SiliconLabs/wisun-br-linux/tools/fuzz/README.md

 Record several tests which cover different parts of the code, and gather the results in a single directory which will be refered as `in/` going forward.

+The RCP initialization phase needs to be put in a separate file to help the fuzzer explore the main loop rather than this restrictive phase.
+Capture files can be split using the `split-capture` script:

+    # Split into capture.init.raw capture.main.raw
+    ./split-capture capture.raw

 ### Instrumenting the target

 To retrieve coverage data, `wsbrd-fuzz` must be compiled with a special